-Subpoenas allow us to obtain information from people who are NOT parties to the case.
-We can either have them produce documents (such as asking a phone carrier to give us someone’s phone records) or can force people to come to depositions or trial as witnesses.
+Under Rule 45, subpoenas allow us to obtain information from people who are NOT parties to the case.
+We can either have them produce documents (such as asking a phone carrier to give us someone’s phone records) or can force people to come to depositions or trials as witnesses.
 Remember that, with a subpoena, we are involving people who have no dog in the fight, and we should go out of our way to minimize any inconvenience on them.

 5. Depositions (Rule 30, SCRCP) in South Carolina